TrinityDNA: A Bio-Inspired Foundational Model for Efficient Long-Sequence DNA Modeling: Downstream Task Details

 \paragraph{Transcription factor binding site prediction (Mouse).} Analogous to the human TFBS task, this variant deals with mouse genomes using Mouse ENCODE ChIP-seq data \cite{stamatoyannopoulos2012global}.
 We generate negative sequences by applying dinucleotide shuffling while preserving frequency.
 All other settings remain consistent with the human TFBS dataset.
 As with the human version, we filter out tasks with extreme F1 scores and randomly sample 5 datasets from the remaining collection.

 \paragraph{Epigenetic marks prediction (Yeast).} This task forecasts epigenetic modifications (e.g., DNA or histone modifications) in yeast.
 Such marks affect gene regulation without altering the DNA sequence.
-We downloaded 10 datasets from \cite{jaistlink} and split each into training, validation, and test sets with an 8:1:1 ratio.
+We downloaded 10 datasets from the following link: \url{http://www.jaist.ac.jp/tran/nucleosome/members.htm} and split each dataset into training, validation, and test sets at an 8:1:1 ratio.

 \paragraph{Covid variant prediction (Virus).} Focusing on SARS-CoV-2, this task predicts the virus's variant type from 1000-bp genomic fragments.
 We gather data from EpiCoV \cite{khare2021gisaid} provided by GISAID, covering 9 variants: Alpha, Beta, Delta, Eta, Gamma, Iota, Kappa, Lambda, and Zeta.